7.1. Testing

 • typical phenomena and aberrations of geometrical optics can be reproduced (spherical and chromatic aberration, vignetting, dispersion, astigmatism, coma, …)

-• PSF convolution and raytracing produce comparable results
+• image formation by PSF convolution and raytracing produce comparable results (in cases where both are applicable)

 • simple .zmx and .agf files are handled and imported correctly